English

 2025-06-13

-NUMBER OF STRANDS AND CONSTRUCTION DETERMINE WIRE ROPE CLASSIFICATION
+NUMBER OF STRANDS AND CONSTRUCTION DETERMINE Wire Rope CLASSIFICATION

 Wires are the basic building blocks of a wire rope.
 They lay around a “center” in a specified pattern in one or more layers to form a strand.
 The strands are helically laid together around a center, typically some type of core, to form a wire rope.

-The strands provide all the tensile strength of a fiber core rope and over 90% of the strength of a typical 6-strand wire rope with an independent wire rope core.
+The strands provide all the tensile strength of a fiber core rope and over 90% of the strength of a typical 6-Strand Wire rope with an independentwire rope core.

 Properties like fatigue resistance and resistance to abrasion are directly affected by the design of strands.